Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 They’re usually ex-government stock and in absolutely perfect condition, but cost about $150 for a computer that will do everything you need it to.

-The word “budget” is entirely relative to what state your personal finances are in i.e. you might have no more than $250 to spend on a computer, where somebody else “…absolutely can’t spend any more than $800” on a computer for their business.
+The word “budget” is entirely relative to what state your personal finances are in i.e. you might have no more than $250 to spend on a computer, whereas somebody else “…absolutely can’t spend any more than $800” on a computer for their business.

 How to choose a screen for your computer